LANDIS-II-Foundation/Project-Southern-Appalachians/Parameterizing/Soils/readme.md

 Southern Appalachians Soils
 ================

 This is a methodology for creating the soil and hydrology maps necessary to Run LANDIS-II NECN.
-These methods were provided by Melissa Lucash and I want to thank her for sharing them.
+These methods were provided by Dr. Melissa Lucash and I want to thank her for sharing them.

 The Maps needed to run LANDIS-II are